New Zealand’s tax system does not include the following:

 The main categories for residency are as follows:

 The Business Category is best suited for those seeking to invest or operate a business in New Zealand.
-This category includes what is known as the Investor 1 and 2 category and the Entrepreneur Work and Residence Visa.
+This category includes what are known as the Investor 1 and 2 categories and the Entrepreneur Work and Residence Visa.

 Other pathways to residency are subcategories of the Skilled Migrant category and Residence from Work.

-Qualified and skilled migrants may be eligible for a work visa under the Long-Term Skill Shortage List Work category, the Talent (Accredited Employers) Work category or the Skilled Migrants category.
+Qualified and skilled migrants may be eligible for a work visa under the Long-Term Skill Shortage List Work category, the Regional Skill Shortage List, the Construction & Infrastructure Skill Shortage List, the Talent (Accredited Employers) Work category or the Skilled Migrants category.